 - Burke Mountain Base Lodge, mid Burke, or the summit

 Please DO NOT change at your car.
 The parking lot is a public area, and we have received numerous complaints from the locals about seeing half naked bikers.
-Please use our changing rooms or a restroom.
+Please use our restroom facility located to the rear of the Welcome Center.

-- Be aware of other traffic, i.e. cars, trucks and buses.
+- Bollow all traffic rules and be aware of other traffic, i.e. cars, trucks and buses.
 VT Route 114 can be very busy with log trucks.

 - Limit group numbers to 10 or less.

 - Please ride single file.

 - Do not congregate in road, please respect local vehicle traffic.

 - Respect private property and homes.